microsoft/LightGBM/docs/Parallel-Learning-Guide.rst

 Kubeflow
 ^^^^^^^^

-`Kubeflow Fairing`_ supports LightGBM distributed training. `These examples`_ show how to get started with LightGBM and Kubeflow Fairing in a hybrid cloud environment.

 Kubeflow users can also use the `Kubeflow XGBoost Operator`_ for machine learning workflows with LightGBM.
 You can see `this example`_ for more details.

 Kubeflow integrations for LightGBM are not maintained by LightGBM's maintainers.